Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 SEK 7.5M

 Spotify.
 Klarna.
 Tele2.
 Apoteket.
 Avanza.
-Sweden's own unicorns and household names are not exempt.
+Sweden's own unicorns and household names aren't exempt.
 The same country that produces more tech companies per capita than almost anywhere on earth also fines them for privacy violations.

 Google Analytics: fined, appealed, upheld